 World famous landscaped gardens with a magnificent lake as centrepiece.
 Certainly worth a visit to see the classical temples, mystical grottoes and rare, exotic trees.
 Why not combine a walk around the garden with a visit to the house, restaurant and shop with opening time information available on their Web site.

 This is the most beautiful place you can imagine - the walk around the lake, dropping into the various buildings and grottoes, is breathtaking.
 All I can say is you really must visit.

 A wonderful must in Dorset.
 Great gardens and interesting house.
 Well worth a visit.

-If you hire a bike from here - a ride along the canal towpath is a must.
-Hiring a bike is a brilliant way to exlpore this stunning location and you'll get to experience one of the longest cycling tunnels in the UK.
+If you hire a bike from here, a ride along the canal towpath is a must.
+Hiring a bike is a brilliant way to explore this stunning location and you'll get to experience one of the longest cycling tunnels in the UK.

 At eleven acres this is a pretty small park however it more than makes up for this with it's stunning views across the city, hills and woodland.
 There's a fairly hilly walk if you go on foot from the centre however there is free parking in designated areas and good disabled access.
 A kids play area, bowling green and outdoor table tennis are available.

 Ten glorious days of music and literature featuring an eclectic mix of performances taking place in a variety of locations throughout the city.
 See their Web site for programme details and ticket sales.